wavefrontHQ/docs/pages/doc/charts.md

 #### Axis

 The scale of the Y-axis: linear or logarithmic.
 In most cases, linear is sufficient as long as there is not a large difference in measurement between the reported data points.
 If a large difference in measurement scale is present, use the logarithmic scale.
 By default, set to linear.
-By default, the logarithmic scale is set to the power of 10, which can be adjusted.
+By default, the logarithmic scale is set to the power of 10, which you can configure in adjacent the text field.

 #### Min/Max